abdomuhammed96/EnableTask/README.md

-# Qareb-Web-Testing-Automation
+# Mazady-Web-Testing-Automation
-For the Automation code for testing scenarios for Qareb Website
+For the Automation code for testing scenarios for Mazady Website